lyc102/ifem/debug/log.md

 ## Primal-Dual Weak-Galerkin
 Added a primal-dual weak-galerkin scheme in the `/research` folder.

 TO-DO:
+- [X] Add the postprocessing to the domain with 1 cavity.
--[ ] Fix the code when there are two or more cavities.
+- [ ] Fix the code when there are two or more cavities.
--[ ] Currently the difference between $Qu - u_h$ can be used as an approximation to the harmonic field in that domain.
+- [ ] Currently the difference between $Qu - u_h$ can be used as an approximation to the harmonic field in that domain.
 Need to further verify this.